AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 ## Dedicated Egress IP Address {#dedicated-egress-ip-address}

 A dedicated IP address can enhance security when integrating with SaaS vendors (like a CRM vendor) or other integrations outside of AEM as a Cloud Service that offer an allowlist of IP addresses.
 By adding the dedicated IP address to the allowlist, it ensures that only traffic from the customer's AEM Cloud Service is permitted to flow into the external service.
 This is in addition to traffic from any other IPs allowed.

+The same dedicated IP is applied to all programs in your Adobe Organization and for all environments in each of your programs.
+It applies to both author and publish services.

-Without the dedicated IP address feature enabled, traffic coming out of AEM as a Cloud Service flows through a set of IPs shared with other customers.
+Without the dedicated IP address feature enabled, traffic coming out of AEM as a Cloud Service flows through a set of IPs shared with other AEM as a Cloud Service customers.

-Configuring dedicated egress IP address is similar to [flexible port egress](#flexible-port-egress).
-The main difference is that after configuration, traffic will always egress from a dedicated, unique IP.
+Configuring dedicated egress IP address is similar to [flexible port egress.](#flexible-port-egress) The main difference is that after configuration, traffic will always egress from a dedicated, unique IP.
 To find that IP, use a DNS resolver to identify the IP address associated with `p{PROGRAM_ID}.external.adobeaemcloud.com`.
 The IP address is not expected to change, but if it must change, advanced notification is provided.

 >[!TIP]
 >